 2. Identify all needs

-Then understand who we want to reach, and how to reach them.
-This means defining the resources needed to objectives.
+Next, understand who we want to reach, and how to reach them.
+We must therefore define the resources needed to achieve the objectives.

 3. Designing a structure

-We'll be working on arobrescence, on structure, defining the interface layout, the sequence of screens with initial simple mockups, and what the user will see on his or her user journey.
+We will work on the tree structure, on the structure, by defining the interface plan, the sequence of screens with initial simple mockups, what the user will see on their user journey.

 4. Designate the first schematics